 The features of the Vital SyncTM system give you more control over the data you collect and help simplify information sharing:

-HL7 interface ― Write directly to electronic medical records, import registration data, and export alerts to phones and pagers.
+HL7 interfaces ― Export directly to electronic medical records, import registration and demographic data, and export alerts to phones and pagers.

-Expanded device portfolio ― Connect with the Vital Sync™ system to non-Medtronic devices (such as Phillips or Draeger devices) using middleware so the Vital Sync™ system can report on all your data.
+Expanded device portfolio ― Connect with the Vital Sync™ system to non-Medtronic devices (such as Phillips V60 Bipap or Draeger ventilators) using middleware so the Vital Sync™ system can report on all your data.

 Clinical applications ― Assimilate data from different devices and look at algorithms to make more informed clinical decisions.
 For example, it can be challenging to know precisely when to start ventilation weaning and when to extubate your patients.
 Protocolized weaning can help you identify patients who are ready for weaning more quickly and manage the weaning process.

-Evidence has shown that clinical applications such as clinical decision support (CDS) technology may help with implementing and adhering to protocol-driven management of your ventilated patients,9,10, which has been shown to reduce weaning duration, time spent on a ventilator and ICU length of stay.11
+Evidence has shown that clinical applications such as clinical decision support (CDS) technology may help with implementing and adhering to protocol-driven management of your ventilated patients,10,11, which has been shown to reduce weaning duration, time spent on a ventilator and ICU length of stay.12